EshrakRahman/tweetapp/README.md

-# Basic Tweet Tweet vanilaJs project
+# Basic Tweet Tweet vanillaJs project

-This is a pure vanilaJs project.
+This is a pure vanillaJs project.
 I continued my journey on learning JS.
 In this project, I learned many things such as organizing code in a better way.
 Debug my own code more efficiently.
 Thinking as a JS Engineer.

 ## Table of contents